 Step 9: Editing can do wonders

 Consider photo editing to finalize the shots.
 There are a bunch of applications or tools to adjust hue and saturation, or increase brightness.
 You can use Adobe Lightroom to edit the photos in one go with the same modifications.
-There are available presets that you can choose from that can add depth and contrast to your photos in just a few clicks.
+You can choose from available presets that can add depth and contrast to your photos in just a few clicks.
 In this way, you don’t have to waste your time editing your photos one by one.
 Crop sections that are not part of the photo.
 Adjust the white balance settings and make some vertical corrections.

 Editing Techniques Used in Real Estate Photography